 Community Safety

 The Community Safety Working Group prioritizes collaboration with policy-makers, organizes youth-centered events, and distributes public safety-based resources to youth.
-The Community Safety working Group is led by Co-Chairs Jaqueza Thomas and Teanna Bardney.
+The Community Safety working Group is led by Co-Chairs Devine Valdez and Daniel Villalobos.

 Education

 The Education Working Group works to provide equal access to quality academic resources in Chicago, improve student opportunity, and mitigate current educational disparities that exist within Chicago’s communities.
-The Education Working Group is led by Co-Chairs Rishi Chandra and Addison Haywood.
+The Education Working Group is led by Co-Chairs Mae McGannon and Jameel Meeks.

 Neighborhood Development

 The Neighborhood Development Working Group is committed to working toward equity for all of Chicago’s neighborhoods.
-The Neighborhood Development Working Group is led by Co-Chairs Brooke Jenkins and Elyani Martinez.
+The Neighborhood Development Working Group is led by Co-Chairs Emma Masterson and Elyani Martinez.

 Public Health

 The Public Health Working Group is dedicated to supporting youth affected by the COVID pandemic, streamlining Behavioral and Mental Health Services for teens, and creating content to break down mental health stigma.
-The Public Health Working Group is led by Co-Chairs Shanya Yang and Zuri Belcore.
+The Public Health Working Group is led by Co-Chairs Michelle Santana and Josue Garcia-Alvarado.